hoangsonww/The-MovieVerse-Database/project-config/README.md

 These files are pre-configured for a standard setup but might require adjustments to fit specific project needs or environments.
 Always review and customize them according to your project requirements.

 ---

-This README provides a basic overview and should be supplemented with more specific documentation for individual configurations as needed.
-The settings defined in these files are crucial for the project's performance, security, and maintainability.